Landcruiser87/compare_abstracts/README.md

 TUI
 - [ ] Need a more advanced layout for search
-  - How is that going to look...
-Native dropdown?
+  - How is that search going to look... native dropdowns?
   - Sidebar that expands from the left/right?
   - Window popup.
+  - Keep the tree on the left..
+Tabbed Panel on the right with summary or search functions
+    - Defaults to the summary tab (JSONDocumentView) when navigating the tree.
+Keyboard binding trigger to load search tab...
+    - Types of search
     - [ ] Cosine Sim search
       - Easy first win for search.
 Do sim search by abstract.
     - [ ] Regex Search
       - Enter word, highlight which other members of the tree might have those searchwords?
 - [ ] Zotero Connector.
   - Use their OCR for citation grabs from the pdf urls.
-- [ ] Citation subject frequency analysis
+- [ ] Citation impact factor analysis
   - Tom Arnold idea.
 Build a graph network from the citations of each paper
-  - Analyze who is getting cited most often and driving a particular area of research
+  - Analyze who is getting cited most often and driving a particular area of research.
+Really like this idea.
 - [ ]